SoleAbhishek/DOM_Practice/README.md

 # DOM_Practice
-This repo consists of all the projects that help me in mastering DOM.
+This repo consists of all the projects that helped me in mastering DOM.